Ram Singh II: Reign

 Ram Singh ascended the throne of Jaipur in 1835 after the death of his father Jai Singh III.
 He was 16 months old at the time of accession.
 Initially, a regent was appointed to him.
 The regency continued for 16 years until he turned 18.

 He is generally considered as a pro-reforms ruler, who was influenced by Western ideals.
 However, Rober Stern argues that much of his pro-reform stances derived from a tendency to acquiesce to British preferences in exchange for titles and honors, thus ensuring his seat of power.

 Between 1854 and 1855, the dewan and bakshi were given charge of revenue and army respectively.
 Subsequently, the duties of the prime minister lightened.
 During this period, Ram Singh established four new departments – education, police, medical, and survey and settlement.
 In 1856, he built his own private secretariat.
 The kingdom was divided into five districts.
 Each district had a separate magistrate, judge, collector and police chief.
 In 1867, Ram Singh founded a Royal Council which consisted of eight members.
 To prevent any corrupt practices, two to three ministers were given charge of each portfolio.

 Ram Singh reorganized the police department of his state.
 The police departments consisted of two separate units – rural police and general police.
 While the rural police consisted of chowkidars (night watchmen) and sepoys, the general police was directly under the control of the respective minister.
 Previously criminals were imprisoned within the fort.
 Ram Singh built the Jaipur Central Jail in 1854 where the prisoners were kept.

-According to Jadunath Sarkar, the greatest contribution of Ram Singh "to the cause of economic progress was the construction of metalled and bridged roads, with good staging bungalows at intervals".
+According to Jadunath Sarkar, the greatest contribution of Ram Singh was "to the cause of economic progress was the construction of metalled and bridged roads, with good staging bungalows at intervals".
 These bungalows were necessary for road travel.
 He built 127 mile of the Agra–Ajmer road.
 The road connected the western and the eastern parts of his kingdom and his capital Jaipur was located at the road's midway.
 He also built the 48 mile long Jaipur–Tonk road.
 The Karauli to Mandawar road built by him became an important route of trade.

-Ram Singh wanted to convert the city of Jaipur into a "second Calcutta" (present-day Kolkata.
-At that time, Calcutta was the capital of the British India).
+Ram Singh wanted to convert the city of Jaipur into a "second Calcutta" (capital of British India).
 He built modern schools, colleges and gas lights in streets of Jaipur.
 Piped water supply was also introduced.
 He built the Ram Niwas Garden after being inspired by the Eden Gardens of Kolkata.
-He built the Jaipur Zoological Gardens as a counterpart of the Alipore Zoological Garden.
+He built the Jaipur Zoological Gardens as a counterpart to the Alipore Zoological Garden.
 The Calcutta Medical College found its Jaipuri counterpart in Mayo Hospital.
 He also constructed the Maharaja School for Girls in 1867 for the cause of women's education.